 At Melbourn Village College we are comitted to giving every student the best education possible.
 There is no doubt that digital technology will continue to transform the workplace and all aspects of our lives.
-We have a responsibility to our pupils to equip them with the skills necessary to succeed in that 21st century workplace: to be digitally literate; to be able to think and work independently; to be able to problem-solve and to collaborate with one another.
+We have a responsibility to our students to equip them with the skills necessary to succeed in that 21st century workplace: to be digitally literate; to be able to think and work independently; to be able to problem-solve and to collaborate with one another.
 We believe that technology can place a crucial role in the classroom, transforming the learning opportunities available to our students.

 Using 1:1 devices

 We believe that embracing more fully the potential of the use of IT in the education process can help students to:

 The use of iPads by students on a 1:1 basis has the potential to:

 provide opportunities to enhance students' overall learning experience

 give access to learning anywhere, anytime - both in classrooms and at home

 encourage students to become more independent in their learning

 provide opportunities to create and share work